EX-FEVER: A Dataset for Multi-hop Explainable Fact Verification: Introduction

 To facilitate the development of research around the aforementioned question, we propose the first dataset for multi-hop explainable fact verification, namely \thedataset.
 In general, the dataset involves 60,000 claims requiring 2-hop or 3-hop reasoning.
 Each claim is accompanied by two or three golden documents containing the necessary information for veracity reasoning.
 Different from existing datasets focusing on evaluating performance solely, a claim is assigned with not only a veracity label (SUPPORTS, REFUTES, and NOT ENOUGH INFO) but also a piece of golden explanation.
 The textual explanation describes the minimally sufficient information in each hop to verify a claim.
 Take Figure~\ref{fig:example} as an example, the veracity of the claim requires 3-hop reasoning, with each color representing the information from a different hop.
-Note that the explanation is possibly a segment of a complete sentence in the golden document, since we want to keep the minimally sufficient information and other unrelated information will not be included, which is different from annotating a whole sentence as golden evidence in previous datasets.
+Note that the explanation is possibly a segment of a complete sentence in the golden document and requires necessary rewriting since we want to keep the minimally sufficient information and other unrelated information will not be included, which is different from annotating a whole sentence as golden evidence in previous datasets.
 We employed crowd workers and more details can be seen in Section \ref{sec:data collection}.

-We develop a baseline system and performed a comprehensive benchmark evaluation encompassing document retrieval, explanation generation, and verdict prediction.
-Through this evaluation, we identify the limitations of existing fact-checking models trained on previous datasets such as HOVER~\cite{jiang_hover_2020}.
-Additionally, we delve into the potential of leveraging Large Language Models (LLMs) in the context of fact-checking tasks.
+Then we develop a baseline system and perform a comprehensive benchmark evaluation in Section~\ref{sec:baselines} which encompasses document retrieval, explanation generation, and verdict prediction.
+Through this evaluation, we achieve the following insights: The effectiveness of the multi-hop design retrieval model~\cite{xiong_answering_2021}, and retrieval is a critical bottleneck in the fact-checking system.
+The weakness of the graph-based verdict prediction model~\cite{zhou2019gear}.
+The limitations of existing fact-checking models trained on previous datasets such as HOVER~\cite{jiang_hover_2020}.
+In Section~\ref{sec:prompt based}, we do some preliminary investigations using Large Language Models (LLMs) in two distinct ways: using LLMs as an actor and using LLMs as a planner finding that LLMs excel as a planner and generating explanations, rather than directly making predictions.